armendp/LariatCaseStudy/README.md

 ## Capstone 1 Model

-### Goal: the purpose of this model is to optimize metrics and inventory to maximize profit
+### Goal: Optimize metrics and inventory to maximize profit

 #### Strategy 1: Boost branch performance by improving on key performance indicators